 The third way is using a winch tow 🌀 with a rope attached to your harness.
 As the rope is pulled in, you will gain speed and the wing creates lift.
 In the flat land, this can be used to gain enough altitude to fly for a good while.

 In any case, once you're up in the air, the challenge is to stay up there or to keep climbing higher.
 So Pilots look for thermals, which are columns of warm, rising air.

 A very first step could be a tandem flight.
 But it's really not necessary.
 Some people say that a tandem flight can overwhelm you.
 They suggest to simply start with individual lessons.

 A good way to start is to find a flying school 🏫 to get training.
 Paragliding is not something you just teach yourself.
-There are a lot of schools out there, you'll find them on the internet.
+Luckily, there are a lot of schools out there, you'll find them on the internet.
 Most schools are professional, but if you go to a school and you don't like it, for whatever reason, change the school.
 Good training is essential.

 Schools usually offer trial courses.
 Those allow you to do a few lift-offs 🛫 and landings 🛬 from a tiny hill to get a first impression.
 Booking a trial course can be a good idea when you're not fully convinced that paragliding is something for you.

 Once you're sure, book the full training at your school.
 Getting a license 🎓 usually takes several weeks and includes both, a theoretical exam and a practical test.